benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

   alt-text:"A wooden barrel sauna on a trailer on the beach.
 The tide is out in the background and it's cloudy."
 %}

+A huge, popular beach with a large accessible car park.
+Has a little cafe, hotel with beer garden, and a Michelin Star restaurant.

 - Date: 13 March 2025
 - Location: [Oxwich Bay on Open Street Map](https://www.openstreetmap.org/#map=16/51.55589/-4.16103)